lorebooks-wiki/homepage/docs/contributors-guide/adding-to-database.md

     * _I'm currently sponsoring @squidfunk and want ti use the Material fof Mkdocs Insiders theme instead of the public version._
     * _I'm generated my own GitHub PAT for specific use cases (using the Insider edition of Mkdocs Material theme)._

-## Picking the right domain (or an `.community-lores.gq` subdomain)
+### Choosing the right subfomain

 By default, every community docs hosted on the `Community-Lores` GitHub organization has its own Netlify project on `community-lores` Netlify org, and its own subdomain on `community-lores.gq` based on repo name.

-If you choose to go to the custom domain path, [let us know in the project homepage's issue tracker]() so we can set it and send you the instructions.
+If you choose to go to the custom domain path, [let us know in the project homepage's issue tracker](/source/issues) so we can set it and send you the instructions.

 When you told us to configure custom domains, CNAME records should point to the following domain, where `petsofnetlify` is your repo name in GitHub: